SabreOSS/conf4j/USERS-GUIDE.md

 In general, all _conf4j_ specific bean can be overridden this way.

-The bean `com.sabre.oss.conf4j.typeConverter` is uses for converting string representation of the values to appropriate type.
+The bean `com.sabre.oss.conf4j.typeConverter` is used for converting string representation of the values to appropriate type.
 By default _conf4j_ registers converter provided by `DefaultTypeConverters.getDefaultTypeConverter()`.
 This converter is able to convert all primitive types (and they object counterparts), enumerations any combination of List and Map e.g. `Map<String, List<Integer>>`.